-The employment of parallel heaters alongside the silicon waveguide has been showcased as a method to realize low-loss, energy-efficient, and fast phase shifters.?
+The employment of parallel heaters alongside the silicon waveguide has been showcased as a method to realize low-loss, energy-efficient, and fast phase shifters.
 This approach utilizes a rib waveguide configuration instead of the conventional strip design, with heaters positioned on both sides of the waveguide's thin bottom slab.
-In ref.? the heaters were composed of a 20-nm-thick NiSi layer, featuring widths varying from 500 nm to 3 $\mu$ m.
+In Ref.
+28, the heaters were composed of a 20-nm-thick NiSi layer, featuring widths varying from 500 nm to 3 $\mu$ m.
 Notably, a layer of SiN is deposited atop the silicon waveguide prior to heater formation to inhibit silicide development within the waveguide structure.
 By setting the distance between the heaters and the waveguide at 500 nm, a balance between low optical loss and a remarkable FOM of 60 mW $\mu$ s was attained, accompanied by a power consumption of 20 mW and a switching time of 3 $\mu$ s.
 Despite the phase shifter's relatively high propagation loss of 25 dB/cm, its compact length (40 $\mu$ m) resulted in an insertion loss of less than 1 dB.

-Lower FOM values have also been reported through the strategic placement of metallic heaters directly atop the silicon structure, leveraging silicon's thermal conductivity,? achieving power consumptions of merely 12 mW and switching times of 2.9 $\mu$ s.
-To circumvent optical losses associated with NiCr heaters, a microdisk with a 4 $\mu$ m diameter was utilized as the phase-shifting element, minimizing metal-light interactions to less than 1 dB of loss due to the evanescent nature of the optical mode towards the device's center.
+Lower FOM values have also been reported through the strategic placement of metallic heaters directly atop the silicon structure, leveraging silicon's thermal conductivity, achieving a power consumption of merely 12 mW and a switching time of 2.9 $\mu$ s.
+To circumvent optical losses associated with NiCr heaters, a microdisk with a 4 $\mu$ m diameter was utilized as the phase-shifting element, minimizing metal-light interactions to less than 1 dB of loss due to the evanescent nature of the optical mode toward the device's center.

-The application of the preemphasis technique, as previously mentioned, further reduces the switching time to 85 ns (FOM $\approx 1 \text{ mW } \mu s$ ), enhancing the responsiveness of ON/OFF switching devices based on thermal phase shifters.
+The application of the pre-emphasis technique, as previously mentioned, further reduces the switching time to 85 ns (FOM $\approx 1 \text{ mW } \mu \text{s}$ ), enhancing the responsiveness of ON/OFF switching devices based on thermal phase shifters.
 Such devices benefit from differential or balanced architectures, enabling optical changes by selectively heating one of the optical paths.
 However, the primary challenge lies in the cooling period required for the heaters, as simultaneous cooling of both paths is essential before initiating the next switch to prevent continuous device heating.

 The selection of an appropriate metal for the heaters is crucial not only from the perspective of minimizing optical loss but also to ensure that electrical power dissipation occurs predominantly within the heater rather than in the interconnections.
 While the optical loss may not be significantly affected by the choice of heater metal, the efficiency of power dissipation is paramount.
 The integration of the heater metal into a CMOS process flow is a critical consideration when selecting the optimal material for the heater.
-Although tin- and nickel-based alloys can be patterned as heaters within a CMOS process, foundries often prefer copper and tungsten due to their more desirable characteristics.
+Although tin- and nickel-based alloys can be patterned as heaters within a CMOS process, foundries often prefer Cu and W due to their more desirable characteristics.

-Tungsten, in particular, is favored for its relatively high resistivity and melting point, offering enhanced stability for the heaters.?
+W, in particular, is favored for its relatively high resistivity and melting point, offering enhanced stability for the heaters.
 This stability is beneficial for devices that require consistent performance over time.
-Additionally, tungsten heaters can be electrically interconnected with copper wires, taking advantage of copper's lower resistivity to ensure that the majority of heat is dissipated in the tungsten heater.
+In addition, W heaters can be electrically interconnected with Cu wires, taking advantage of Cu's lower resistivity to ensure that most of the heat is dissipated in the W heater.
 This configuration maximizes the thermal efficiency of the device.

-A study by Masood et al.? demonstrated the effectiveness of tungsten heaters in a silicon waveguide, fabricated using a CMOS-like layer stack without further optimization.
-The devices exhibited power consumption levels around 22 mW and switching times approximately 40 $\mu$ s.
+Masood et al. demonstrated the effectiveness of W heaters in a silicon waveguide, fabricated using a CMOS-like layer stack without further optimization.
+The devices exhibited power consumption levels of around 22 mW and switching time of ~40 $\mu$ s.
 The optical loss was reported to be less than 1 dB, with excellent electrical stability observed over 750 switching cycles.